ACEnglish/utmos/README.md

   saves time by not needing to concatenate results between multiple runs of a dataset.

 #### count
 Sets how many samples are selected.
-Can be a count or a percent of samples if < 1.
+Can be a count (>= 1) or a percent of samples if < [0, 1).
+Select all samples (or until all variants have been used, whichever comes first) with -1

 ### Scoring arguments:
 #### af
-For each iteration, weigh the variants by their allele frequency.
-This helps reduce bias towards rare/private alleles.
+Reduce bias towards rare/private alleles by using the allele-frequency weighted matrix for scoring.
+So, instead of 0/1 for variant presence in each cell of the matrix, the value will be `presence * AF`

 #### weight
-A tab-delimited file of samples and a weight.
+A tab-delimited file of samples and their weights.
 Not every sample in the vcf needs to be given a score in the weight file.
-Any sample without a provided weight is given a 1
+Any sample without a provided weight is given a 1.

 #### subset
 A subset of samples to include in the selection.
 To help organize your metadata, multiple `--subset` arguments can be